openhab/openhab-addons/bundles/org.openhab.binding.openthermgateway/README.md

 # OpenTherm Gateway Binding

 This binding is used to integrate the OpenTherm Gateway into openHAB.
-The OpenTherm Gateway is a module designed by Schelte Bron that is connected in between a boiler and a thermostat and communicates using the OpenTherm protocol.
+The OpenTherm Gateway is a module designed by Schelte Bron that can be connected to units that support communication using the OpenTherm protocol, such as boiler or ventilation / heat recovery unit.

 More information on the OpenTherm Gateway device can be found at https://otgw.tclcode.com/